-Elastic Flows: Section 2 concludes that the response to congestion of a PW carrying elastic (e.g., TCP) flows is no different to the combined behaviour of the set of the same elastic flows were they not encapsulated within a PW.
+Elastic Flows: Section 3 concludes that the response to congestion of a PW carrying elastic (e.g., TCP) flows is no different from the combined behaviours of the set of the same elastic flows were they not encapsulated within a PW.

-Inelastic Flows: Section 3 considers the case of inelastic constant bit-rate (CBR) TDM PWs ([RFC4553][RFC5086] [RFC5087]) competing with TCP flows.
+Inelastic Flows: Section 4 considers the case of inelastic constant bit-rate (CBR) TDM PWs ([RFC4553][RFC5086] [RFC5087]) competing with TCP flows.
 Such PWs require a preset amount of bandwidth, that may be lower or higher than that consumed by an otherwise unconstrained TCP flow under the same network conditions.
-In any case, such a PW is inable to respond to congestion in a TCP-like manner; on the other hand, the total bandwidth it consumes remains constant and does not increase to consume additional bandwidth as TCP rates back off.
-If the bandwidth consumed by a TDM PW is considered detrimental, the only available remedy is to completely shut down the PW, by using a transport circuit breaker mechanism.
-However, we will show that even before such an action is warranted, the PW will become unable to faithfully emulate the native TDM service; for example, when a TDM service is carrying voice grade telephony channels, the voice quality will degrade to below useful levels.
+In any case, such a PW is unable to respond to congestion in a TCP-like manner; although admittedly the total bandwidth it consumes remains constant and does not increase to consume additional bandwidth as TCP rates back off.
+For TDM pseudowires, a transport circuit breaker